 Women, on the other hand, wear wrappers and most times wear another shorter colorful material around their waist.

 Generally, yam plays an important role in Igbo cuisines.
-Other indigenous foods are gotten mainly from cassava, maize and plantains.
+They get their other indigenous foods mainly from cassava, maize, and plantains.

 One of the most popular festival is Iwaji (new yam festival).
-It is usually held during the harvesting seasons of yam.
+They usually hold it during the harvesting seasons of yam.

 Aside from Iwaji, other festivals include:

 - Iwa Akwa

 - Igu Aro